Inequality in the Age of Pseudonymity: Introduction

-\paragraphNoSkip{Structure} We begin with an overview of related work in \cref{sec:RelatedWork}, and proceed to formalize the setting in \cref{sec:Reasoning}.
-Then, we present our impossibilities in \cref{sec:Impossibilities} and our full characterization of Sybil-proof inequality measures in \cref{sec:Characterizing}.
-Both \cref{sec:Impossibilities,sec:Characterizing} contain proof overviews and intuition, while the full proofs of all results are provided \cref{sec:Proofs}.
+\paragraphNoSkip{Structure} We begin by going over related work in \cref{sec:RelatedWork}, and proceed to formalize the setting in \cref{sec:Reasoning}.
+Then, we present our impossibilities in \cref{sec:Impossibilities} and our characterization in \cref{sec:Characterizing}.
 We culminate with a discussion on the generality of our results in \cref{sec:Discussion}.
+Full proofs of all results and a comprehensive overview of the related literature are provided in \cref{sec:Proofs,sec:AdditionalRelatedWork}, correspondingly.